-Almost always, a train crossing accident occurs when a train strikes another vehicle, normally a car, truck an SUV or a bus.
+Almost always, a train crossing accident occurs when a train strikes another vehicle, normally a car, truck, SUV, or bus.
 As one can easily imagine, the extreme weight and motion of the train overpowers anything in its path.
-This past week in Iowa a third train versus car accident occurred at the same crossing in less than two months.
 Most drivers don’t obey the rules of the road when approaching a crossing or railroad track.
-Many times they will attempt to beat the gate or signal.
+Many times, they will attempt to beat the gate or signal.
 Always remember that the trains have the right of way.
 And always remember that railroad crossings are a very dangerous environment.

 Many times in our investigation of railroad accident and Amtrak train accident cases, we have determined that the train or railroad company was also at fault due to the fact that crossing lights were malfunctioning or non-functional and that the crossing gate was improperly working.
 Sometimes, cars are parked close to crossings and one might assume that they are parked when in fact they are moving or the parked car may obscure the vision of another train moving towards the crossing.